 Bob is an avid Chicago sports fan including the Cubs and Blackhawks and Marquette Golden Eagles basketball fan, and during his free time, likes to play golf, and spend time with his family.

 Bob and his wife Colleen, an elementary school teacher in the Eau Claire School District, reside in Eau Claire.
-They are the proud parents of a beautiful baby girl, Mary Kate who was born in November, 2013.
+They are the proud parents of a beautiful little girl, Mary Kate who was born in November, 2013.

 Zach was born and raised in St. Louis, Missouri.
 Zach is a lifelong St. Louis Cardinals and Blues fan, but could be turned into a Packers fan after the Rams saga left his NFL allegiance vacant.
 He attended the University of Illinois Urbana-Champaign where he majored in Broadcast Journalism.
 Zach was involved in various groups in college including Big Ten Student U, where college sporting events are worked and produced all by students.